ibm-cloud-docs/vmwaresolutions/vmonic/cloud-infra-acct-req.md

 | Manage Server Monitoring | This permission is not required to place an order.
 However, it is required to retrieve and validate the monitoring status of the {{site.data.keyword.cloud_notm}} bare metal servers on which the VMware ESXi servers are running in your instance. |
 {: caption="Table 1.
 Required permissions for the {{site.data.keyword.cloud_notm}} infrastructure account" caption-side="top"}

-## Virtual Routing and Forwarding with Service Endpoints enabled
+## Virtual routing and forwarding with service endpoints enabled
 {: #cloud-infra-acct-req-vrf-se}

 Your {{site.data.keyword.cloud_notm}} infrastructure account must be a Virtual Routing and Forwarding (VRF) account.
-If your account is non-VRF, you must convert to a VRF account.
-It is also recommended to enable your VRF account for using Service Endpoints.
+If your account is non-VRF, you must convert it to a VRF account.
+It is also recommended to enable your VRF account for using service endpoints.

 For more information, see:
 * [Virtual routing and forwarding on {{site.data.keyword.cloud_notm}}](/docs/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud)